Type keyword(s) to search

 As the Physical: Asia alum posted a carousel of photos, the trio posed outside the iconic Olive Young store, with Amotti being flanked by Australia’s StrongMan Eddie Williams and 27-year-old athlete Orkhonbayar Bayarsaikhan, a wrestler who practises bokh, which is Mongolia’s traditional wrestling art.

-Strongman Eddie Williams also offered more glimpses into their off-day escapades while sharing a photo dump that included a picture of the trio all smiles inside Olive Young, and they were seen posing right in front of the Torriden, ISOI, and Bring Green shelves, which can be seen as the “beauty-lover’s trifecta.”
+Strongman Eddie Williams also offered more glimpses into their off-day escapades while sharing a photo dump that included a picture of the trio all smiles inside Olive Young.
+They were seen posing right in front of the Torriden, ISOI, and Bring Green shelves, which can be seen as the “beauty-lover’s trifecta.”
 Eddie playfully added a caption saying.

 “Sponsor me please @oliveyoung_global.”